torbs/eik-lib.github.io/docs/server_metrics.md

 This stream can be piped into a metrics consumer or any other Node.js writable / transform stream for further processing.

-Example of metrics piped into a prometheus consumer:
+Example of metrics being piped into a prometheus consumer:

 ```js
 const MetricsConsumer = require('@metrics/prometheus-consumer');